 The Board’s environmental assessment, including conditions, has been forwarded to the Break O’Day Council.
 The Council will review the planning considerations before deciding whether to grant a permit.

-More information, including the DPEMP, DPEMP Supplement and the assessment report, will be available: here
+More information, including the DPEMP, DPEMP Supplement and the assessment report, is available here